Minors at MOORE

 A Fine Arts minor allows students in professional and applied majors to explore multiple approaches to art-making.
 This course of study can provide a rich influence on their major work.
 Students investigate contemporary and historic strategies for navigating innovative relationships among form, content, and material.
 The Fine Arts minor includes tracks in 3D Media, Drawing, Printmaking, and Painting, as well as a more general track that allows students to explore Fine Arts more broadly.
 All of the minor tracks have great flexibility, allowing students to create a program of study that best suits their interests.

 Graphic Design is the visual communication of information using a skillful combination of elements including images, typography, color and layout.
-In addition to hand techniques, Graphic Designers use cutting edge digital technology not only as a tool to create visual form but as a medium though which communication takes place.
+In addition to hand techniques, Graphic Designers use cutting edge digital technology not only as a tool to create visual form but as a medium through which communication takes place.
 Print, packaging, digital media, and websites are just a few examples of the wide variety of media that are used.
 Students may choose between two graphic design minor tracks: Communication Design, with a print emphasis, and Interactive Design.
 A 3 credit Digital Image Making course is required for both minor tracks.

 From editorial illustration in newspapers and magazines, to book publishing, to illustration for advertising, music, fashion or websites, the aim of illustration is to elucidate information through evocative, visual representation.
 Because Illustration is a skill that can apply any discipline, this minor enables you to develop new skills to enhance your work.
 Illustration Concepts and Practices I and II are required for all Illustration minors.
-An additional nine credit hours, selected from other Illustration courses, complete the fifteen credit hour requirement for the minor
+An additional nine credit hours, selected from other Illustration courses, complete the fifteen credit hour requirement for the minor.

 A minor in Interior Design gives you the opportunity to increase the breadth of your design and 3D experience.
 Courses are required in Interior Design process, design drawing and history of interiors.
 Two other courses may be selected from the areas of design, hand or digital drawing techniques, materials and construction, design history or furniture design.